- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 MICHIKA / Joukouji Michika

 - A player who was there during the initial clearing rush despite being a completely new player to the game back then.
-She's the daughter of the CEO of the enterprise who developed the game.
+She's the daughter of the CEO of the company who developed the game.
 Despite her status, she is a dedicated player who quickly was recruited in the Sleeping Forest.

 Tropes associated with MICHIKA: